 If you are concerned about an agreement you have entered into with a trader to have work done on your house or garden, contact the Citizens Advice consumer helpline:

-Be wary if someone knocks on your door and tells you they have noticed a problem with your property (e.g. tiles missing on the roof) and then offers to fix it for you.
+Be wary if someone knocks on your door and tells you they have noticed a problem with your property (for example tiles missing on the roof) and then offers to fix it for you.
 We would always advise you to get another opinion before agreeing to have work done.

 About rogue traders